Loading...

 Description

-The eight **incisors**, four top and four bottom, are the sharp front teeth you use for biting into food.
-The four **cuspids** (or canines) flank the incisors and have a pointed edge (cusp) to tear up food.
-These fang-like teeth are superb for piercing tough or fleshy foods.
-Posterior to the cuspids are the eight **premolars** (or bicuspids), which have an overall flatter shape with two rounded cusps useful for mashing foods.
-The most posterior and largest are the 12 **molars**, which have several pointed cusps used to crush food so it is ready for swallowing.
-The third members of each set of three molars, top and bottom, are commonly referred to as the wisdom teeth, because their eruption is commonly delayed until early adulthood.
-It is not uncommon for wisdom teeth to fail to erupt; that is, they remain impacted.
-In these cases, the teeth are typically removed by orthodontic surgery.
+The eight **incisors**, four at the top and four at the bottom, are the sharp front teeth used for biting into food.
+Flanking the incisors are the four **cuspids** (or canines), which have pointed edges (cusps) ideal for tearing food.
+These fang-like teeth are especially effective for piercing tough or fleshy foods.
+Located behind the cuspids are the eight **premolars** (or bicuspids), which have a flatter shape with two rounded cusps suited for mashing food.
+The most posterior and largest teeth are the 12 **molars**, which feature multiple pointed cusps for crushing food to prepare it for swallowing.
+The third molar in each set, top and bottom, is commonly referred to as a wisdom tooth, as these teeth typically erupt in early adulthood.
+It is common for wisdom teeth to remain impacted, meaning they do not fully emerge.
+In such cases, they are often removed through orthodontic surgery. *LICENSES AND ATTRIBUTIONS CC licensed content, Shared previously, 23.3 The Mouth, Pharynx, and Esophagus, Authored by: OpenStax College.
+License: CC BY: Attribution.
+License Terms: Download for free at http://cnx.org/contents/FPtK1zmh@7.30:HZpu8mRK@4/The-Mouth-Pharynx-and-Esophagu* ## Keywords incisors canines premolars molars kinds of teeth